suprdratts/LCSideStore/README.md

 - Allows you to "install" unlimited apps (3 app/10 app id free developer account limit does not apply here) with only one app & app id.
 You can also have multiple versions of an app installed with multiple data containers.
 - When JIT is available, codesign is entirely bypassed, no need to sign your apps before installing.
 Otherwise, your app will be signed with the same certificate used by LiveContainer.

-Learn more about LiveContainer [here](https://livecontainer.github.io/docs/intro).
+Learn more about LiveContainer [here](https://livecontainer.github.io/docs/intro). *View the modified source code [here](https://github.com/suprdratts/LiveContainer).*

 ## SideStore
 SideStore is an *untethered, community driven* alternative app store for non-jailbroken iOS devices.